 What were the factors that led to the American Civil War?

-The benefits of the Industrial Revolution was making its way towards the North American continent in the latter half of the 19th century.
+- The benefits of the Industrial Revolution were making their way towards the North American continent in the latter half of the 19th century.
 The era of tremendous growth in the United States brought with it its own share of benefits and drawbacks.

-By the 1830s there was a rise in anti-slavery movements in the north which even extended into the newly acquired western territories of the United States.
-The southern states saw this as a major threat to their livelihood which was largely dependent on the practice of slavery.
+- By the 1830s there was a rise in anti-slavery movements in the north, which even extended into the newly acquired western territories of the United States.
+The southern states saw this as a major threat to their livelihood, which was largely dependent on the practice of slavery.

 Solve previous years history questions for UPSC Mains, visit the linked article.

-The outbreak of the American Civil War
+The Outbreak of the American Civil War

-The Civil War in America began with the newly formed Confederate army attacking the Union-held Fort Sumter in Charleston, South Carolina in April 1861.
+- The Civil War in America began with the newly formed Confederate army attacking the Union-held Fort Sumter in Charleston, South Carolina in April 1861.
 After taking the oath of office in March of that year, Lincoln ordered that Fort Sumter be supplied by the Union fleet on April 12.

-Despite the effort, Fort Sumter fell to the Confederate forces on 13 April.
+- Despite the effort, Fort Sumter fell to the Confederate forces on 13 April.
 After the victory at Fort Sumter, four more southern states joined the Confederacy – Virginia, Arkansas, North Carolina and Tennessee.
 Even though border southern states like Missouri, Kentucky and Maryland did not join the Confederacy, there was much anti-Union sentiment amongst its populace.

 To know what are the important events in world history from 3000 BC to 1950 AD, visit the linked article

-Although the 23 states had the advantage of population, military production and technological advancement, the Confederate states evened the odds with their strong military tradition and fielding the best soldiers and commanders of the time.
+- Although the 23 states had the advantage of population, military production and technological advancement, the Confederate states evened the odds with their strong military tradition and fielding the best soldiers and commanders of the time.

-The First Battle of Bull Run fought on July 21, 1861, was a Confederate Army under Thomas Jonathan ‘Stonewall’ Jackson inflicted heavy casualties on the Union Forces, prompting them to retreat towards Washington D.C.
+- The First Battle of Bull Run fought on July 21, 1861, was a Confederate Army under Thomas Jonathan ‘Stonewall’ Jackson inflicted heavy casualties on the Union Forces, prompting them to retreat towards Washington D.C.
 Now fully aware that both sides were in for the long hall, calls were made to bring in more troops to be drafted into their respective armies.

-- However, McClellan was able to reorganise his army and strike at Lee on September 14 at Maryland.
+- However, McClellan was able to reorganise his army and strike Lee on September 14 at Maryland.
 The attack drove the Confederate forces towards a defensive position along Antietam Creek near Sharpsburg.